xrisk/Mandalorian/README.md

 ## Cool features

-I calculate the actual fps and compare it to the expected fps.
+- I calculate the actual fps and compare it to the expected fps.
 Quite a stark difference is observable, implying that my code is not very efficient :P
+- I wrote the input reading code from scratch, as I was not satisfied with the existing solutions (input lag + spurious blank reads).
+I use a separate thread along with a mutex for continuosly reading input, ensuring there is no delay.

 ## Game architecture overview